-Comment: RESP 313 is only offered in the Spring semester.
+Comment: Letter grade only.
+RESP 313 may not be audited.
+RESP 313 may not be taken credit/no credit.
+RESP 313 is only offered in the Spring semester.

 RESP 313 provides a review and analysis of current trends and concepts in the management of patients with cardiovascular, pulmonary and sleep associated disorders.
 The course material covers evidence and protocol based approaches to management of significant complex diseases and conditions such as ARDS/ALI, pulmonary tuberculosis, pulmonary hypertension, cardiac diseases, COPD, biological epidemics, and asthma management.
 Students will examine model practice guidelines and pathways, identify and evaluate research findings, and discuss methods for implementing best practice models in the modern healthcare system.